This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Options trading interface not as specialized as E*TRADE's dedicated platform

-Cost considerations reveal subtle differences.
-Both platforms offer $0 commissions on stocks, ETFs, and online options trades (plus $0.65 per contract).
-However, Schwab edges ahead with slightly lower margin rates—13.25% versus E*TRADE's 13.45% for balances under $25,000.
-Schwab also provides access to over 4,000 no-transaction-fee mutual funds compared to E*TRADE's approximately 3,000 options.
+Let's talk costs.
+Both platforms charge $0 for stock and ETF commissions, plus $0.65 per options contract.
+Schwab edges ahead with margin rates of 13.25% versus E*TRADE's 13.45% on balances under $25,000.
+Not a huge difference, but it adds up if you're using margin regularly.
+Schwab also gives you access to over 4,000 no-transaction-fee mutual funds compared to approximately 3,000 at E*TRADE.

 Frequently Asked Questions

-Both charge $0 for stock and ETF trades.
+They're nearly identical on most fees.
+Both charge $0 for stocks and ETFs.
 Schwab has slightly lower margin rates (13.25% vs 13.45% base rate) and offers more no-transaction-fee mutual funds.
-E*TRADE charges $0 for broker-assisted trades, while Schwab charges $25 per trade for broker assistance.
-Overall, fee structures are very similar, with Schwab having a minor edge for margin borrowers.
+One difference: E*TRADE doesn't charge for broker-assisted trades, while Schwab charges $25 per trade for broker help.
+Schwab has a minor edge overall, especially if you use margin.

-Schwab is generally preferred for retirement accounts due to its superior research tools, extensive mutual fund selection, lower margin rates for leveraged strategies, and access to in-person retirement planning consultations at branches.
-E*TRADE offers solid retirement account options with good educational resources, but Schwab's comprehensive approach to retirement planning gives it the advantage for IRA and 401(k) rollovers.
+Schwab is the stronger choice for retirement accounts.
+You get better research tools, more mutual fund options, lower margin rates, and access to in-person retirement planning at branches.
+E*TRADE handles retirement accounts fine and has decent educational materials, but Schwab's full-service approach to retirement planning makes it the preferred option for IRAs and 401(k) rollovers.